wwt/docker-foundations/docker-commands/5_part_v-docker-quick-hits.md

-Build and deploy the web application with Docker Compose
+Build and deploy the web application with Docker Compose:

 ```bash
 docker-compose -d up